Don’t leave it till the middle of the autumn term to check when you need to get your application in.

 3. Home in on your target employers

 Find out what they offer, and work out what that means for you.
 This is a hugely complex sector and the range of graduate schemes on offer reflects that.
-For example, Barclays offers graduate roles in seven broad career areas and banking, quantitative analytics, markets and research within the investment banking arm.

 Are you interested in quantitative analytics?
 Global financial risk management?
 Structuring?
 Why?
 How do you know?
 If you don’t understand the work that goes on in the sector, it’s going to be very difficult for you to know what area of business is the best match for your skills.